 Schubert's Ave Maria really is the number one top-hitter for funeral music.
 It's a classical piece with a stunning tune, and the best singers will find dazzling moments of delicacy in the top notes.
-We think it's particularly effective sung a cappella as the coffin makes its way into the venue, or as a thoughtful and focused piece during Communion.
+We think it's particularly effective sung as the coffin is brought into the venue, or as a thoughtful and focused piece during Communion.

 We get more requests for Schubert's Ave Maria than for any other song.
 But did you know that there are several other versions of Ave Maria that are just as beautiful?
-Caccini's Ave Maria is written in a minor key, with a swelling mournful feel, and in Gounod's Ave Maria the composer set a new melody over a popular piece that had been composed by J.S.
-Bach 140 years earlier.
+Caccini's Ave Maria is written in a minor key, with a swelling mournful feel, and in Gounod's Ave Maria the composer set a new melody over a popular Bach tune that you might recognise.